 Meanwhile, Octavian and Roman general Marc Antony fought another civil war against the party of the assassins.
 Because of her allegiance to Caesar, Cleopatra supported his nephew and his allies.
 After the dust settled, Antony ordered her to meet with him in 40 BCE; naturally, her seduction of Marc Antony was complete and total.

 Cleopatra and Marc Antony silver denarius, 32 BCE.
 Obverse: Cleopatra w/ diadem.
 Inscription: CLEOPATRA[E REGINAE REGVM]FILIORVM REGVM (In the reign of Queen Cleopatra and her sons); Reverse: Marc Antony.
 Inscription: ANTONI ARMENIA DEVICTA (Antony Conquered Armenia).

-Years later in 36 BCE, Antony–still married to Octavian’s sister–returned to Alexandria for good.
-This did not help relations between the two Roman leaders, and eventually yet another civil war took place.
-Antony was finally defeated at the naval Battle of Actium in 31 BCE when Cleopatra and her fleet abandoned the fight and Marc Antony followed her.
+Years later, in 36 BCE, Antony–married to Octavian’s sister–returned to Alexandria for good.
+This did not help relations between the two Roman leaders, and yet another civil war took place.
+Antony was ultimately defeated at the naval Battle of Actium in 31 BCE when Cleopatra and her fleet abandoned the fight and Marc Antony followed her.

-Both Antony and Cleopatra committed suicide before Octavian could capture them.
+Before Octavian could capture them, both Antony and Cleopatra committed suicide.
 Legend says she took an asp to her bosom and died from a snakebite.